Skip to contents

 Value

-A sequence of the number of distinct on for each data frames
+A sequence of the number of distinct on values, one for each input

 Examples